Networking Reception - Feb. 25

 Topic 2:

-From Boardrooms to Business Plans: Youth Perspectives on Entrepreneurship and Corporate Leadership
+From Boardrooms to Business Plans: Youth Perspectives on Entrepreneurship and Professional Leadership

-This dynamic panel brings together Indigenous youth entrepreneurs and young professionals working within corporate environments to share their unique journeys.
-They’ll discuss the challenges and opportunities of building careers in both startups and established organizations, explore how each path contributes to community and economic development, and offer insights on leadership, innovation, and creating lasting impact across sectors.
+This dynamic panel brings together Indigenous youth entrepreneurs and young professionals working within established organizations to share their unique journeys.
+They’ll discuss the challenges and opportunities of building careers in both startups and organizations, explore how each path contributes to community and economic development, and offer insights on leadership, innovation, and creating lasting impact across sectors.

 Moderator